ibm-cloud-docs/messages-for-rabbitmq/learn-security-compliance.md

 - [Backups](/docs/messages-for-rabbitmq?topic=cloud-databases-dashboard-backups) are included in the service. {{site.data.keyword.messages-for-rabbitmq}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage&cloud-object-storage-about-cloud-object-storage) and are also [encrypted](/docs/cloud-object-storage?topic=cloud-object-storage-security).
 - RabbitMQ backups contain only definitions, topology, and metadata.
 Messages are not stored in backups.
 - All {{site.data.keyword.messages-for-rabbitmq}} deployments are configured with replication.
 Deployments contain a cluster with three nodes where all three nodes are equal peers.
 Queues are mirrored on all three nodes.
-- If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the datacenter.
+- If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the data center.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the nodes are spread over the region's availability zone locations.

 ## SOC 2 Type 2 Certification